mmakaay/esphome-yeelight_bs2-revengineering/ESPHome-code-layout.md

 ## How come?

-My assumption here was that the transitions happened at the wrong level.
+My assumption here is that the transitions happens at the wrong level.
 The ESPHome light framework handles transitioning between different settings by linearly transitioning the individual light properties over time.
 As I found by doing measurements, the original firmware of the lamp uses linear transitioning at the level of the GPIO duty cycle outputs.
 So put
 differently: ESPHome transitions over the input values, whereas the device transitions over the output values.

 This would not be a problem, when a clean relation between the input and output values would exist.
 However, this is not the case.

-In the [GPIO measurements.xlsx](GPIO measurements.xlsx) spreadsheet, you can find a lot of measurements that I took, to see how the original device firmware drives the LED circuitry.
+In the GPIO measurements.xlsx spreadsheet, you can find a lot of measurements that I took, to see how the original device firmware drives the LED circuitry.
 As you can see there, the required GPIO output levels are very irregular.
 Quite different from the levels that are applied by the default ESPHome code.

 ## Anything else?